Conversions of Private Foundations to Donor Advised FundsSubmitted by American Endowment Foundation on April 30th, 2018

 If the private foundation is formed as a corporation, then the articles of incorporation should be reviewed to determine if there are any restrictions on the distribution of the foundation on termination-- most likely the language provides that upon termination the remaining assets must be distributed to an Internal Revenue Code Section 501(c)(3) charitable organization, but may have some additional restrictions which may not necessarily apply to donor advised funds and thus require an amendment.

-There should be confirmation of the current board of directors and that there is an adequate number of current board members under applicable state law to conduct business and enter a resolution calling for the dissolution of the corporate private foundation and distribution of assets to a new designated donor advised fund.
+There should be confirmation of the current board of directors that there is an adequate number of current board members under applicable state law (and the bylaws) to conduct business and enter a resolution calling for the dissolution of the corporate private foundation and distribution of assets to a new designated donor advised fund.
+Where necessary, Articles of Dissolution should be filed with the applicable Secretary of State.

-In either the case of a trust or a corporation, the trustees or directors, working with the private foundation's accountants, attorneys and investment advisors, should ensure that:
+In either the case of a trust or a corporation, the trustees or directors, working with the private foundation's accountants, attorneys and investment advisors, should ensure that before final distribution to the donor advised fund:

 - administrative expenses associated with winding down the foundation have been or will be paid,